jlmelville/smallvis/docs/largevis.md

 absorbed into the learning rate).
 This is why t-SNE with late exaggeration looks like UMAP and LargeVis.
-* Therefore t-SNE with exaggeration permanently turned on should give you a close equivalent to LargeVis or even UMAP visualizations, subject to which implementation provides you with the scalability and features you need.
+* Therefore t-SNE with exaggeration permanently turned on should give you a close equivalent to (the stochastic gradient descent implementations of) LargeVis or even UMAP visualizations, subject to which implementation provides you with the scalability and features you need.

 ## Turning LargeVis into UMAP